Three50seven/benoli-homelab/servers/readme.md

 Connect the USB flash drive to your server and make sure that booting from USB is enabled (check your servers firmware settings).
 Then follow the steps in the [installation wizard](https://pve.proxmox.com/wiki/Installation#chapter_installation).

+For DNS resolution - make sure to set to a public DNS or internal (if already configured and this is not your first time setting up proxmox) - for example, set this to the docker container IP running adguard or pihole for example - whatever your primary DNS is.
+This can also be configured through the GUI via node > System > DNS

+Setting DNS will allow apt packages etc. to reach where they need to in order to keep Proxmox updated.

+Once this is set, ping google.com from the shell and see if it resolves.
+If so, update the packages under node > Update and set it to the non-paid version.
+Disabe the enterprise sources.

 # Create ZFS Pool with remaining diskspace:
 - See [partition-storage-device-linux.md](https://github.com/Three50seven/benoli-homelab/blob/main/linux-notes/partition-storage-device-linux.md) for notes on using the rest of the partition not used by the root file system of Proxmox
 - Run Command to view free space and disk usage stats in human readable format - note the "Type", you should see ZFS pools that can be imported